ruediste/rise/README.md

-# Light Application Framework
+# Rise Application Framework

-See the [Wiki](https://github.com/ruediste/laf/wiki) for documentation
+See the [Wiki](https://github.com/ruediste/rise/wiki) for documentation.